 For more information, check out the full story on the Los Angeles Times’ website.

-MLB Pitchers Opt for Stem Cell Therapy over Shoulder Surgery
+MLB Pitchers Opt for Cellular Therapy over Shoulder Surgery

-In an effort to get back on the mound sooner after serious injuries, two Major League Baseball pitchers are turning to stem cell therapy.
+In an effort to get back on the mound sooner after serious injuries, two Major League Baseball pitchers are turning to cellular therapy.
 Los Angeles Angels pitchers Andrew Heaney and Garrett Richards suffered season-ending ligament injuries in their throwing arms.
-With the goal of avoiding ligament replacement, commonly known as Tommy John surgery, and a year and a half rehab, they choose stem cell therapy.
-They each had stem cells extracted from their bone marrow injected into their injured elbows.
+With the goal of avoiding ligament replacement, commonly known as Tommy John surgery, and a year and a half rehab, they choose cellular therapy.
+They each had cells extracted from their bone marrow injected into their injured elbows.
 Now they wait and for the results.

 To learn more about this story, check out the Los Angeles Times.

 Keep checking in with us for the latest lung disease news.
 If you or someone you know has a chronic lung disease, remember there is hope.
-Here at the Lung Institute, we specialize in stem cell treatments for those with lung disease such as COPD, pulmonary fibrosis and interstitial lung disease.
-For more information about the Lung Institute or stem cell therapy, please contact one of our patient coordinators by calling (800) 729-3065 today.
+Here at the Lung Institute, we specialize in cellular therapys for those with lung disease such as COPD, pulmonary fibrosis and interstitial lung disease.
+For more information about the Lung Institute or cellular therapy, please contact one of our patient coordinators by calling (800) 729-3065 today.